The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Search read queries

-Tracks the total number of search read queries over time.
+Tracks the total number of search read queries executed over time.

 Search bytes written

-Tracks the total bytes written to search indexes over time.
+Tracks the total number of bytes written to your environment's search indexes over time.

 Search write queries